-The Gruppo Messagerie, acting as a holding structure, oversees book and magazine publishing and distribution, claiming that some 30 percent of the Italian book trade is serviced by the group under its president Achille Mauri.
+The Gruppo Messagerie, acting as a holding structure, oversees book and magazine publishing and distribution, claiming that 30% of the Italian book trade is serviced by the group under its president Achille Mauri.

 Stefano Mauri, President and CEO of GeMS, was appointed Vice-President for the group in January 2013 to oversee strategic developments.
 Meanwhile, a foundation has been created to celebrate the 30-year anniversary of the La Scuola per Librai Umberto e Elisabetta Mauri (Umberto and Elisabetta Mauri Booksellers’ School) in Venice.